Micky-N/mkyengine/README.md

 The first parameter is the number of iterations, the second is a callback that will be called at each iteration.
 In callback the first parameter is the view params, the second is the current loop index.

-*Example:  in username-input.php component there a variable called 'name' for an input, with the callback each iterated component will have the name of the current user*
+*Example: in name-input.php component there a variable called 'name' for an input, with the callback each iterated component will have the name of the current user*
 ```php
 // components/name-input.php
 <input value="<?= $name ?>"/>